Watchmaker Glossary

 Mechanical watch which uses the principle of terrestrial attraction to wind itself by the movements of the arm alone, which turn a rotor which transmits the energy thus accumulated to the mainspring.

-figurative watch
+Figurative watch

 Watch whose case adopts a given shape, that of a beetle, a violin, a cross...

-perpetual watch
+Perpetual watch

 First commercial automatic watch, invented by Breguet.